ds-modules/curriculum-guide/workflow/creating-notebooks.md

 ## Create a Blank Notebook

 This section describes how to create a notebook on the JupyterHub infrastructure.
 Go to [datahub.berkeley.edu](https://datahub.berkeley.edu).
 Click on the green `Start My Server` button.
+You will not need to do this if you are working locally.

 ![](https://cloud.githubusercontent.com/assets/8205702/23236423/0ae83eb6-f90e-11e6-9c17-8d4f0eff9408.png)